alexhsamuel/ora/docs/python-date.md

 2016-03-15
 ```

-The `SmallDate` class is similar, but uses a 16-bit integer internally, and therefore has a narrower range of dates it can represent.
+The `Date16` class is similar, but uses a 16-bit integer internally, and therefore has a narrower range of dates it can represent.

 ### Date parts